MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-ssl-web-client-connection.md

 7. Choose the **OK** button, and then choose the **Close** button.

 ##  <a name="Redirect"></a> Redirecting HTTP to HTTPS \(Optional\)
  To ensure that users always access the site that is secured with SSL, you can automatically redirect HTTP requests to HTTPS.
 This means that users do not have to explicitly include https in the URL in the browser.
-For example, the nonsecure URL of the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)] could be http://MyWebclient:8080/[!INCLUDE[serverinstance](../developer/includes/serverinstance.md)] and the secure URL could be https://MyWebclient:443/[!INCLUDE[serverinstance](../developer/includes/serverinstance.md)].
-If a user types http://MyWebclient:8080/[!INCLUDE[nav_server_instance](../developer/includes/nav_server_instance_md.md)], the browser automatically redirects to **https://MyWebclient:443/[!INCLUDE[nav_server_instance](../developer/includes/nav_server_instance_md.md)]**.
+For example, the nonsecure URL of the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)] could be `http://MyWebclient:8080/BC130` and the secure URL could be `https://MyWebclient:443/BC130`.
+If a user types `http://MyWebclient:8080/BC130`, the browser automatically redirects to `https://MyWebclient:443/BC130`.

  There are different ways to redirect HTTP requests to HTTPS.
-The following procedure describes how to redirect HTTP requests to HTTPS by installing the Microsoft Application Request Routing for IIS 7 and modifying the [!INCLUDE[web_server_settings_file_md](../developer/includes/web_server_settings_file_md.md)] for the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)].
+The following procedure describes how to redirect HTTP requests to HTTPS by installing the Microsoft Application Request Routing for IIS 8 and modifying the [!INCLUDE[web_server_settings_file_md](../developer/includes/web_server_settings_file_md.md)].

 ### Redirect HTTP to HTTPS